 Interested in becoming a Seed Farm apprentice?
 The application process at The Seed Farm begins with a visit to the farm, where you will meet our Farm Manager/Educator and work alongside our apprentices.
 This is the best way to assess whether our new farmer training program is a good fit for you.

 4 Steps to Applying

 - Schedule a visit to The Seed Farm to meet with our Farm Manager.

 - Apply online.
-The application period has been extended, and applications will be reviewed on a rolling basis until all spots are filled.
 Along with your application, please remember to send us three references and a resume.

 - In-person interview with our staff.